NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 ## Complete Message

-The complete Message for the unconstrained query is shown below, with the Query Graph, Knowledge Graph, Auxiliary Graphs and Results all included.
+The complete Message for the unconstrained query is shown below, with the QueryGraph, KnowledgeGraph, AuxiliaryGraphs and Results all included.
 The constrained version is shown after that.

 ### Unconstrained